 WARNING – THIS POST CONTAINS GRAPHIC, DISTURBING PICTURES AND LANGUAGE ABOUT A DOG THAT EXPERIENCED SEVERE ABUSE AND NEGLECT.

-Robert Leatherman, who was Wolfy’s owner, was charged with first degree animal cruelty for allegedly starving, dehydrating, or suffocating an animal and causing “substantial and unjustifiable physical pain that extends for a period sufficient to cause considerable suffering.”
+Robert Leatherman, 51, of Bucoda, the owner who allegedly abused the dog named Wolfy was charged with first degree animal cruelty allegedly starving, dehydrating, or suffocating an animal and causing “substantial and unjustifiable physical pain that extends for a period sufficient to cause considerable suffering.”

-Jeffery Gavin, the man who shot and killed Wolfy, was charged with second degree animal cruelty for “knowingly, recklessly, or with criminal negligence inflict unnecessary suffering or pain upon an animal.”
+Jeffrey Gavin, 44, of Bucoda, the man Leatherman asked to kill Wolfy, is charged with second degree animal cruelty for “knowingly, recklessly, or with criminal negligence inflict unnecessary suffering or pain upon an animal.”

 He also reported that in his professional opinion “this patient suffered tremendously from chronic severe skin, oral, joint, and ear disease as well as neglect and starvation in life.”